Election Threats

 Recent Task Force Cases

 - United States v.
-Solomon Pena et al. (District of New Mexico): Charged with conspiracy, interference with federally protected activities through violence, and firearms offenses for an alleged shooting spree targeting the homes of elected officials and a candidate for office.
-Solomon Pena is scheduled for trial on Sept.
-16, 2024.
-Demetrio Trujillo is scheduled for sentencing on Oct.
-15, 2024.
-Jose Louise Trujillo is scheduled for sentencing on Oct.
-30, 2024.
+Solomon Peña et al. (District of New Mexico): Charged with conspiracy, interference with federally protected activities through violence, and firearms offenses for an alleged shooting spree targeting the homes of elected officials and a candidate for office.
+Solomon Peña is awaiting trial while co-conspirators Demetrio Trujillo and Jose Louise Trujillo are scheduled for sentencing on Oct.
+30, 2024, and Apr.
+14, 2025, respectively.

 - United States v.
 Walter Lee Hoornstra (Western District of Missouri): Charged with allegedly leaving a voicemail containing a threat on the personal cell phone of an election official in the Maricopa County Recorder’s Office in Maricopa County, Arizona.
 Trial is scheduled for Dec.
 2, 2024.